-Report on Compliance for Each Major Federal Program
+Report on Compliance for Each Major Federal Program Opinion on Each Major Federal Program

-We have audited Clay County School District's compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of Clay County School District's major federal programs for the year ended June 30, 2021.
+We have audited Clay County School District's compliance with the types of compliance requirements described in the U.S. Office of Management and Budget (OMB) Compliance Supplement that could have a direct and material effect on each of Clay County School District's major federal programs for the year ended June 30, 2022.
 The Clay County School District's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.